 - The scope of MEDLINE includes such diverse topics as microbiology, delivery of health care, nutrition, pharmacology and environmental health.
 The categories covered in MEDLINE include everything from anatomy, organisms, diseases, psychiatry, and psychology to the physical sciences.

-- MEDLINE currently contains over 20 million references dating back to 1946.
+- MEDLINE currently contains more than 22 million references dating back to 1946.

 - Coverage is worldwide, but most records (about 90%) are from English-language sources or have English abstracts.